Carbon-Offset-Open-Platform/mainPublicDoc/docs/index.md

 ## A Generalized Carbon Accounting Platform
 Because of the broad range of applications, SCOOP cannot be a single architecture.
 Rather, it is template or framework functioning as an architecture generator.
 Each architecture instance is optimized for a specific industry sector.
 Each sector-specific architecture is an instance of SCOOP that in turn becomes a tool to generate solution instances for that sector.

-The first implementations will be generated or compiled manually, but as methodologies mature, opportunities open up to apply automation, with the help of AI engines to assemble and maintain solution instances, taking into account commonality within an industry sector.
+The first implementations will be generated or compiled manually, but as methodologies mature, opportunities open to apply automation, with the help of AI engines to assemble and maintain solution instances, taking into account commonality within an industry sector.

 There are at least five objectives SCOOP must meet along at least five categories to be useful and effective, summarized in Table 1.
 These goals must eventually become defining features for the platform.
 Starting from the top, SCOOP must be expressive, its instances able to represent **a broad range of carbon accounting-related applications** to fit any relevant industry segment, not just a single application stack.
 The stacks provide apps with interfaces able to support applications not yet created.
 For instance, carbon offset accounting is an important instance of carbon accounting as practiced today.
 The industry acknowledges that carbon offsets come with significant flaws in terms of transparency, trust, and attestation, to the point that the concept is expected to evolve and perhaps get replaced eventually.
 As an evolution of the original concept, the replacement will still contain elements of the original offset model.
 It is important that the corresponding carbon accounting platform be able to accommodate this evolution gracefully, without starting from scratch.